-- Bio-waste comprises up to 50% of the municipal solid waste (MSW) produced in Member States: separate collection and recycling of bio-waste is crucial to meet the overall MSW recycling rates specified in Article 11(2) of the WFD.
+Bio-waste comprises up to 50% of the municipal solid waste (MSW) produced in Member States: separate collection and recycling of bio-waste is crucial to meet the overall MSW recycling rates specified in Article 11(2) of the WFD.
 However, we believe that strict and enforceable requirements are needed to ensure the separate collection of bio-waste requested from Member States.
+As supported by the ENVI Committee, ECN calls for the removal of the conditionalities for the separate collection of bio-waste or at least to define precisely in which exceptional cases these exemptions could be applied.

-ECN supports the ENVI Committee call for the full removal of the conditionalities for the separate collection of bio-waste except for specifically defined exceptional cases. - The ENVI Committee concluded that separate collection of bio-waste (which could not be landfilled or used in incineration plants) was important.
-ECN shares this assessment, and has therefore repeatedly called for the inclusion of a separate target for the recycling of biowaste, in line with the Commission's impact assessment.
-Such a target would bolster MS actions in this regard and provide a pragmatic approach to ensure this recycling takes place.
-In order to ensure bio-waste is collected and treated according to the best available practices, the Commission needs to publish guidance on the setting up of collection and treatment schemes for bio-waste. - Where it comes to composting, ECN feels that each situation asks for a tailored solution in which no specific form (like home composting as suggested by the ENVI Committee, composting on site or industrial composting) should be preferred over another. - High quality recycling of bio-waste is necessary, not only to protect the environment but also to guarantee a quality output for the costumers of the products coming out of this recycling.
+- Recommendation: Remove the TEEP (technically, environmentally and economically practicable) conditionalities to the separate collection of bio-waste.

+The ENVI Committee concluded that their proposals for separate collection of bio-waste (which could not be landfilled or used in incineration plants) would guarantee a 100% recycling of bio-waste.
+ECN believes the inclusion of a separate target for the recycling of bio-waste, in line with the Commission's own recommendations in their impact assessment, would bolster MS actions in this regard and provide a more pragmatic approach to ensure this recycling takes place.
+In order to ensure bio-waste is collected and treated according to the best available practices, the Commission needs to publish guidance on the setting up of collection and treatment schemes for bio-waste.

+- Recommendation: Include a separate target for the recycling of bio-waste.
+The Commission should publish guidance on the setting up of collection and treatment schemes for bio-waste to assist MS.

+Where it comes to composting, ECN feel that each situation asks for a tailored solution in which no specific form (like home composting as suggested by the ENVI Committee, composting on site or industrial composting) should be preferred over another.

+- Recommendation: Ensure the liberty of tailor-made composting solutions rather than prescribing one preferred method over another.

+High quality recycling of bio-waste is necessary, not only to protect the environment but also to guarantee a quality output for the costumers of the products coming out of this recycling.
 To ensure high quality output, especially in organic recycling plants were there are no sorting operations per se, there is a need for requirements on the quality of input.
 ECN supports a maximum (10%) limit on the non-biodegradable materials entering the final recycling process of separately collected bio-waste.
 This should be included in the criteria standard on the input materials for separately collected bio-waste developed by the European standardisation organisations, as suggested by the ENVI Committee.

+- Recommendation: Establish quality standards for the input of bio-waste going into the recycling process.